landonconover/Proportional-Grids/README.md

 ## Added support

 Mixins provided to operate with [Jake Archibald's Sass-IE method](http://goo.gl/uwyT6), meaning grids for IE are *automatically* created with their media queries stripped out (no need for an `ie.css` stylesheet here).
-Include your grids per-breakpoint using `@include respond-min(30em) { @include grid-include("bp1-col")` - passing each class to be used in your HTML.
+Include your grids per-breakpoint using `@include respond-min(30em) { @include grid-include("bp1-col")` to pass each class to be used in your HTML.